simulieren/ts-mockup-generator/README.md

 - [ ] Add support for crawling multiple pages
 - [ ] Use a smaller version of puppeteer
 - [ ] Add image optimization for size
-- [ ] Add support for multiple processes using web workers
+- [x] Add support for multiple processes multiple threads via worker threads

 ## Usage